 Emilie-Claire Barlow is an award winning and critically acclaimed Canadian jazz singer, arranger, record producer and voice actress.
 A two time Juno Award winner and 6 time nominee, she has released 12 self-produced albums on her own label, Empress Music Group.

 Her performing career spans over 24 years in venues ranging from Toronto’s storied Montreal Bistro & Top of the Senator, to Tokyo’s Cotton Club and more recently concerts with symphony orchestras at Toronto’s Massey Hall and Montreal’s Maison Symphonique.
 She has performed at the Montreal Jazz Festival on seven occasions including a 2015 performance on the Main Stage with 50,000 people attending.

-Ms. Barlow’s all francophone recording “Seule ce soir” won a Juno and Felix Award in 2013 representing an unprecedented achievement in Canadian bilingualism.
+Ms. Barlow’s all French recording “Seule ce soir” won a Juno and Felix Award in 2013 representing a major achievement in Canadian bilingualism.

 After releasing her second holiday album Lumières d'hiver in 2017, Emilie-Claire turned her attention to her duo project with Steve Webster, Bocana.
 Bocana has released 8 singles over the last couple of years in the electro-pop, lounge, world music genres, amassing a healthy following on streaming platforms.
 ECB has also released a collection of James Taylor covers as part of her JT Project.

 Up next is her 13th full album "Spark Bird", due for release on March 31st, accompanied by a tour throughout 2023/24.
 The 2nd single, Fais comme l'oiseau, is now available on all platforms.

 Emilie-Claire is active on Facebook, Instagram, YouTube and TikTok.